 Sometimes it’s better to leave well alone.
 It’s the, ‘If you pick at it, it will never get better!’ analogy.

 At other times a digital bandage will do until the patient recovers.

 Sure, there are times when you need a full operation otherwise there’s no saving you!

 It’s all about the health of your website.

-If you constantly mess with your site, you are contributing to the problems that arise from it.
+If you constantly mess with your site, you’re contributing to the problems that arise from it.

-If you have downtime, your customers arrive, and the site is being reworked.
+If you have downtime, customers arrive and the site is being reworked.